 Read More: Is DUI A Felony in Florida?
 Felony DUI vs Misdemeanor DUI

-Under the Driver's License Compact, which facilitates the sharing of information about license suspensions and traffic violations among participating states, a DUI conviction can remain on your driving record for an extended period.
-The duration is especially remarkable in Florida, where it can persist on your record for as long as 75 years.
+Under the Driver’s License Compact, which facilitates the sharing of information about license suspensions and traffic violations among participating states, a DUI conviction can remain on your driving record for an extended period.
+The duration is especially remarkable in Florida, where it can stay on your record for up to 75 years.

 This extensive timeframe underscores the seriousness of a DUI conviction and the enduring repercussions it can have on your ability to maintain a clean driving record.